 - consulting with students who have academic problems in order to assist them;

-- advising students of available Boston University counseling and other services, should they need further assistance;
+- advising students of available Boston University services, should they need further assistance;

 - meeting with their advisees at each registration period to approve courses selected by each student; and